you write the script of your own life with the help of people who love or

 But what about a child who doesn’t know (or seem

-to know at a particular moment) what she wants to learn, who doesn’t communicate
+to know at a particular moment) what they want to learn, who doesn’t communicate

 an interest to us, or seems to just be “doing nothing”?
 Surely providing